telematics

 TELEMATICS PRIVACY ISSUES

 Conceivably, we could even be issued tickets electronically for speeding, failing to obey traffic signals, emitting too much pollution or even illegal parking via telematics.
-So much for the Dark Side of the new technology.
+The companies that install red light camera and speed camera wouldn't like this, but municipal governments would love the boom in revenue.
+That's the Dark Side of telematics.

 TELEMATICS SERVICE & REPAIR ISSUES